antfu/oniguruma-to-js/README.md

 const lowered = loweringTextmateGrammar(grammar)
 ```

-Note this function will not guarantee the correctness of the result, you many need to verify the result manually.
+Note this function will not guarantee the correctness of the result, you may need to verify the result manually.

 ## Sponsors